mingliangguo/redautumn.github.com/_posts/2019-09-07-tlsv12-support-in-java.md

 ## Some common errors related to SSL negotiation:

-A lof of websites have dropped the TLSv1 support and requires TLSv1.2 or above.
+A lot of websites have dropped the TLSv1 support and requires TLSv1.2 or above.
 And this has caused a lot of problems for old Java applications.
 For Oracle JDK, `TLSv1.1` and `TLSv1.2` are enabled by default in Java 8.
 And for IBM JDK, it actually requires an additional parameter to enable `TLSv1.2` even on Java 8 - `-Dcom.ibm.jsse2.overrideDefaultTLS=true`.

 If you see exceptions related to `SSLException`, it's very likely caused by the `TLS` issue.

-> javax.net.ssl.SSLException: Received fatal alert: protocol_version
+> `javax.net.ssl.SSLException: Received fatal alert: protocol_version`

 This error usually means the client and server has mismatch on the TLS versions.
 To check the TLS version the server supports.
 You can use the following command to check what's the supported TLS version and make sure your client code supports one of them.